mlapida/empty-coffee-v2/content/posts/2022-10-16-home-assistant-cloudflare-zero-trust.md

   twitter: "@MikeLapidakis"
 image: "52a7d9df-e7cc-401e-139f-ca4de4689600"
 imageAlt: "Home Assistant Dashboard"
-categories: [Guide, Home Automation, DNS, Networking]
+categories: [Guide, Smart Home, DNS, Networking, Security]
 ---
 The rise of the smart home, and the endless closed platforms that came with it, has excited and frustrated tinkers for over a decade.
 The launched of [Home Assistant](https://www.home-assistant.io), an open-source management and automation platform for smart home enthusiasts, was a considerable win for those looking to break down the silos between these products.